xenloops/secure_org/strategy/metrics.md

 * Metric: Rate of completion and performance in security training programs
 * Rationale: Shows attendance in and understanding of security related training.
 * Report: Percentages: attendance and aggregate assessment scores by training and group.
-* Sources: Training registration/presentation and assessment systems.
+* Sources: Learning Management System.
 * Frequency: Quarterly.
 * KPI: Improve security awareness and knowledge among developers and stakeholders through effective training program.